OIDC With AWS

 Overview

-This guide will show you how to create an AWS Identity provider and IAM Role to go along with it and configure env0 to utilize OIDC.
+This guide will show you how to create an AWS Identity Provider and IAM role to go along with it, and configure env0 to utilize OIDC.
 This will allow you to authenticate to AWS and get temporary credentials by accepting env0's OIDC token.
-Refer to env0's OIDC configuration.
+Refer to env0's OIDC configuration for more information

 Create an Identity Provider

-2. In the left side menu under Access management click on the Identity providers
+- In the left side menu under Access management, click on Identity providers

-7. Add tags if you wish, and click on the Add provider button to create the identity provider
+- Add tags if you wish, then click Add provider to create the identity provider

 Assign an IAM Role